 When and where are classes held?

-Classes begin in December and will be held in Sioux Falls.
+Classes begin in December and will be held in Mitchell, SD.
 Please view our class schedule for more information.

 How do I apply and when is the deadline?